toddledev/documentation/docs/09-pages/06-proxy/index.md

 ### Proxy URL

 Set the origin of the proxy.
-Type or paste a complete URL including path, query or hash parameters into the input, and it will arrange it properly given the sections are not already filled.
+Type or paste a complete URL including path, query or hash parameters into the input field, and it will arrange it properly given the sections are not already filled.

 ### Proxy state

-The enabled section is used to conditionally enable or disable the proxy.
-This makes it possible to target a proxy to only be shown to a specific type of user.
+Using the enabled switch input, you can conditionally enable or disable the proxy.
+This can be used specify what users should get the proxy.

 ### Proxy path